IbrahimFR/Recipes/README.md

 1- Open RecipesApplication.java file from your IDE then right click and choose "Run File"

-2- open cmd and go to project directry for example (cd /directory) then execute this command "mvn spring-boot :run"
+2- open cmd and go to project directry for example (cd /directory) then execute this command "mvn spring-boot:run"